-Enforce the requirement to bring buildings forward to the existing or new sidewalk edge to create a sense of enclosure for adjacent sidewalks and streets
+Enforce the requirement to bring buildings forward to the existing or new sidewalk edge to create a sense of enclosure for adjacent sidewalks and streets requiring direct doorways and access to the street.
+Minimize blank walls and surface parking.

 The Project will be built forward to the sidewalk edge as permitted by the Downtown and Southbank-specific Design Guidelines.